-Small businesses, tax professionals, software developers and industry representatives have all told us that GST reporting on the business activity statement (BAS) and the associated coding of GST transactions should be made easier.
+Small businesses, tax professionals, software developers and industry representatives told us that GST reporting on the business activity statement (BAS) and the associated coding of GST transactions should be made easier.

-To address this, we are working closely with the software industry on the Simpler BAS project.
-From 1 July 2017, small business will only need to report:
+To address this, we worked closely with the software industry on the Simpler BAS project.
+From 1 July 2017, small business only need to report:

 - G1 Total sales